devshawn/lab3-setup/LABTASKS.md

 E2E tests, on the other hand, are typically used to capture the desired behavior of specific features or stories.

-:question: Answer question 4 about your E2E tests in [QUESTIONS](#questions)
+:question: Answer Questions 6 and 7 about your Karma and E2E tests in [QUESTIONS](#questions)

 ## Questions

 1. :question: How does the navigation menu (with Home and Users) work in this project?
 Compare `server/src/main/java/umm3601/Server.java` and `client/src/app/app-routing.module.ts`.
-Both do a kind of routing; what does each accomplish and how?
+Both do a kind of routing that maps a "path" to something that "handles" that path.
+   - What are the "paths" in each case?
+(Be specific.)
+   - Trace through an example of a path being handled by both Angular and Javalin.
+     - Where does the "path" come from?
+As a user, how might I enter or trigger a particular path?
+     - What kinds of things to Angular and Javalin map their paths _to_?
+(Be specific.)
+     - What do those targets "do" with that path?
-1. :question: What does the `user.service.ts` do?
+2. :question: What does the `user.service.ts` do?
 Why is it not just done in the `user-list.component.ts`?
+3. Look over the the test for calling `getUsers()` with an `age` parameters in `client/src/app/users/user.service.spec.ts`.
+   1. :question: Where do we tell the service that we want only users with age 25?
+   1. :question: Where do we tell the mock HTTP system how many requests to expect and what parameters those requests should have?
+   1. :question: Where do we specify the expected HTTP request type (PUT or GET or DELETE or whatever)?
+   1. :question: Where do we specify what value the mock HTTP system should return in response to the expected request.
+4. Look over the E2E test for testing the age filtering in `client/cypress/integration/user-list.spec.ts`.
+   1. :question: What is the `page` object?
+Where is that defined?
+   1. :question: Where do we enter the value 27 in the age field?
+      1. :question: How does Cypress find the age field?
+      1. :question: How does Cypress update the value in the age field?
+   1. :question: How does Cypress get all the cards on this page?
+(Hint: Look at the definition of `getUserCards()` in `client/cypress/support/user-list.po.ts`.)
+   1. How does Cypress extract the user's names from the cards?
-1. You need to use filtering in Angular and filtering on the server each at least one time.
+5. You need to use filtering in Angular and filtering on the server each at least one time.
 Our example filters users by _company_ on the client side in Angular and filters users by _role_ on the server side in Java.
    1. :question: What is one thing you filtered in Angular and why did that approach make sense for that filter?
    2. :question: What is one thing you filtered using the server and why did that approach make sense for that filter?
+6. :question: What's _one_ piece of "internal" functionality that you chose to write a unit test (with Karma) for?
+   1. :question: Why did you choose to test that piece of functionality?
+   2. :question: What is the "it" for that test, i.e., what Angular tool/method are you testing?
-1. :question: What behaviors did you test via your E2E tests?
+7. :question: List the behaviors you tested via your E2E tests?
 For each behavior:
    1. :question: Why did you test that particular behavior?
-   2. :question: What is the "it" for that test?
+   2. :question: What is the "it" for that test, i.e., what part of the web app are you testing?
 (You don't need to tell us how the test _works_ since your code will do that.)